gwlucastrig/gridfour/README.md

 and bathymetry data taken from the GEBCO_2019 global data set.
 The picture shows a view of the Island of Hokkaido, Japan.
 GEBCO_2019 was one of the data sets used for the G93 pilot project and a good example of the potential of systems like it.
+Color-coding was based on elevation obtained from a G93 file and shading was computed using the surface normal obtained with Gridfour's B-Spline raster interpolation class.
 The G93 data compression reduces the size of this data set down to about 17.2 percent of its original size &#40;see [G93 Performance](https://github.com/gwlucastrig/gridfour/wiki/G93-Performance) for more details &#41;.
 Future work may bring about more improvements.

 ![Gridfour rendering of Hokkaido, Japan](doc/images/hokkaido_800_720_60_scaled.jpg "Gridfour/GEBCO_2019 rendering of Hokkaido, Japan")